Informatica Certification Training Course

 In the US however, it is the Business Intelligence Manager role (and related roles) that is the highest paying at $135,000 followed by Data Warehouse Manager ($125,000), Data Architect ($112,000) and Senior Warehouse Engineer ($107,000).
 Here’s a detailed list of salaries with corresponding job roles:

 As a beginner, you could take on a job with any title as long as your starting point revolves around working on databases.
 Your next logical progression should ideally be on DWBI as a developer or an administrator, depending on if you prefer to write code or supervise operations.
 Next, you can focus on data mining, which is a crucial job role these days, especially in larger organizations.
 The cherry on top would be to become a predictive analysis expert.
-With BI skills thrown in for good measure, this progression can seal your deal as a Data Warehousing and Business Intelligence professional who is extremely critical to companies’ profits and future.
+With BI skills thrown in for good measure, this progression can seal your deal as a professional who is extremely critical to companies’ profits and future.
 However, if you decide to stick with databases, you can always grow your career as an ETL developer, where with every project, you become more and more valuable to your company.
 After all, data never ceases to grow.

 For those who seek to build careers around Business Intelligence but want to keep away from Data Warehousing, there are two logical career paths – one, the functional side of things where you can be involves in measuring different metrics, and two, the technical side, where you can actually build tools for better tracking.